harshab85/chatter-reports/README.md

 1. Date and time of submission
 2. The post message (along with the total number of posts for that date)
 3. The post type (Text, Mention, Comment)
-4. The number of links for that post
+4. The number of likes for that post
 5. The number of comments recieved by that post

 Logout : Will redirect to login page